xerodotc/vi.satou.ch/index.md

 Against any form of authoritarianism.

 I like Japanese pop cultures (i.e. anime, manga, music, games, seiyuus, and concerts).
-BanG Dream! is my personal favorite series, and I would describe myself as BanGDreamer (BanG Dream! fan).
+I consider myself as a BanGDreamer (BanG Dream! fan).

 ### Profile and Portfolio